Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate.rst

 LightningCLI requirements
 *************************

-The :class:`~pytorch_lightning.cli.LightningCLI` class is designed to ease significantly the implementation of CLIs.
-To use this class, an additional Python requirement is necessary than what the minimal installation of ``pytorch-lightning`` provides.
+The :class:`~pytorch_lightning.cli.LightningCLI` class is designed to significantly ease the implementation of CLIs.
+To use this class, an additional Python requirement is necessary than the minimal installation of Lightning provides.
 To enable, either install all extras:

 .. code:: bash